 Prepper First Aid Kit: Complete Checklist & Guide

-A prepper first aid kit is the single most important piece of gear you’ll ever build — and the one I see done wrong the most often.
-Based on 12+ years of field experience as a FEMA-trained Wilderness First Responder responding to emergencies across the Pacific Northwest, I can tell you that the gap between a pharmacy grab-and-go kit and a purpose-built survival first aid kit is the gap between hoping for the best and actually being ready.
+A prepper first aid kit is the single most important piece of gear you’ll ever build — and it’s the one I see done wrong the most often.
+After 12+ years responding to emergencies across the Pacific Northwest as a FEMA-trained Wilderness First Responder, I can tell you that the gap between a pharmacy grab-and-go kit and a purpose-built survival first aid kit isn’t subtle.
+It’s the gap between hoping for the best and actually being ready.

-This guide walks you through everything: what to include, what to leave out, how to budget it, and how to keep it maintained so it works when you need it most.
+This guide covers everything: what to include, what to leave out, how to budget it in stages, and how to keep it maintained so it works when your hands are shaking.

 What Is a Prepper First Aid Kit?